pulsar-edit/documentation/docs/contributing-to-pulsar/hacking-on-the-core.md

 ---
-title: Hacking on the Core
+title: Hacking on the core
 layout: doc.ejs
 ---

-You will first want to build and run Pulsar [from source](#building-pulsar).
+You will first want to build and run Pulsar [from source](../building-pulsar/).

 ## Running in development mode

 Once you have a local copy of Pulsar cloned and built, you can then run Pulsar in development mode.
-But first, if you cloned Pulsar to somewhere other than <span class="platform-linux platform-mac">`~/github/pulsar`</span><span class="platform-win">`%USERPROFILE%\github\pulsar`</span> you will need to set the `ATOM_DEV_RESOURCE_PATH` environment variable to point to the folder in which you cloned Pulsar.
+But first, if you cloned Pulsar to somewhere other than <span class="platform-linux platform-mac">`~/github/pulsar`</span><span class="platform-win">`%USERPROFILE%\github\pulsar`</span>, you will need to set the `ATOM_DEV_RESOURCE_PATH` environment variable to point to the folder in which you cloned Pulsar.

 To run Pulsar in dev mode, use the `--dev` parameter from the terminal:

 ```sh